Quantum gravity as a communication resource: A black hole in a superposition of masses

 The most natural way that a black hole could be in a superposition of masses is if the original matter that collapsed to form the black hole were itself in a superposition of masses and then this superposition remains as the black hole is formed.
 This updates the classical no hair theorem of black holes since, in theory, the quantum phase of the superposition also characterizes the black hole.

 Black hole evaporation where the black hole looses mass as it emits Hawking radiation also naturally leads to an indefinite mass for the black hole since it becomes entangled with the emitted radiation \cite{Akil_2021}.
+This is easy to see: First, we look at the Hawking radiation state \cite{Fabbri:2005mw},

+where the ``int'' and ``out'' Hilbert spaces account for the inside and the outside of the black hole respectively.
+The state is a superposition of number eigenstates for each energy of the created pairs.
+With every burst of radiation emitted, the black hole is losing an undetermined amount of energy by eating a superposition of numbers of negative energy particles.
+For instance, say that a black hole of mass M forms after a collapse of a dust shell.
+Then, after the black hole emits some radiation particles, a state of the whole system will read,

+Therefore, the black hole will naturally go into a joint mass superposition with the Hawking particles as soon as it radiates.
+The Hawking particles will play the role of the control system in equation \eqref{eq:FullChannel} This applies to all black holes except extremal ones, which stop radiating when a particular relation between their mass and charge is satisfied \cite{Fabbri:2005mw}.
+The superposition will persist until the interaction between the black hole and its environment causes full decoherence.
 However, here we have ignored black hole evaporation for simplicity as in previous studies on how classical black holes lead to a degradation in quantum communication \cite{BHDeg,AliceFallsIntoBH}.

 Another possibility is if Rob dropped an object that is in a superposition of energies or masses into the black hole.
 Since Rob is standing above the event horizon, according to general relativity, if he were to drop a machine that is programmed to transmit information in light signals back to Rob about the distance it has covered, then Rob would in theory never receive a signal saying that the machine has actually hit the horizon, instead he forever receives signals with greater and greater wavelengths about just how close the machine is to the horizon.
 This is due to the red shifting from the gravitational field.
 He therefore would in theory only see the machine becoming more and more smeared over the horizon and never actually dropping into it and disappearing \cite{BHsandStringRev}.
 However, that is assuming Rob has access to an unrealistic detector that can pick up any wavelength and can sit around for all of time.
 Instead, with a physical detector, at some point the detector will just stop seeing a signal since it cannot access all wavelengths, and then to all practical purposes Rob will think that the machine has fallen into the hole and will see the event horizon appear to grow because of this.
 That is, the black hole's mass will appear to have increased once he no longer receives signals from the machine, which is likely to be a very short time if he is standing very close to the event horizon.
 This is further illustrated by considering Rob to also have access to a gravimeter which would detect the machine getting closer and closer and becoming more and more smeared over the horizon, until, due to Gauss’s law, it cannot tell the difference between the mass being smeared over the spherical horizon or being at the singularity.
 Therefore, dropping an object with a superposition of energies into a black hole will, to all practical purposes, place the black hole in a superposition of masses.